 Clinical trials are subject to rigorous regulatory requirements and are very expensive, difficult and time-consuming to design and implement.
 The length of time and number of trial sites and patients required for clinical trials vary substantially based on the type, complexity, novelty, intended use of the drug candidate and safety concerns.
 Clinical trials of our current drug candidates can each continue for several more years.
 However, the clinical trials for all or any of our drug candidates may take significantly longer to complete.
-In addition, as is the case for omecamtiv mecarbil given the CRL requirement to perform an additional Phase 3 clinical trial, the time and expense associated with an additional clinical trial may limit the commercial returns given the eventual loss of market exclusivity.
-The commencement and completion of our or our partners' clinical trials could be delayed or prevented by many factors, including, but not limited to:
+In addition, as is the case for omecamtiv mecarbil given the CRL requirement to perform an additional Phase 3 clinical trial, the time and expense associated with an additional clinical trials could be delayed or prevented by many factors, including, but not limited to: